Skip to main content

 Duties After Loss: What Your Policy Requires You to Do

-Comprehensive guide to policyholder obligations after an insurance claim — mitigation, notice, proof of loss, examination under oath, cooperation, and how California law limits the insurer's ability to deny claims for non-compliance.
+Policyholder obligations after a claim: mitigation, notice, proof of loss, examination under oath, cooperation, and how CA limits denial for non-compliance.

 Your Policy Is a Two-Way Contract